Employer of Record

 The net tax payable can be adjusted based on various factors, including:

-- Tax Reductions and Credits: Deductions from gross tax, with an overall cap in place for most households.
+• Tax Reductions and Credits: Deductions from gross tax, subject to the applicable caps.

-- Contribution on High Incomes: An additional contribution applies to high-income households, based on their reference tax income, with varying rates.
+• Contribution on High Incomes: An additional contribution applies to high-income households, based on their reference tax income.

 France Employee Hiring Cost